 Average Weather in South Lake Tahoe California, United States

-In South Lake Tahoe, the temperature typically varies from 18°F to 80°F over the course of the year, and is rarely below 4°F or above 87°F.
+In South Lake Tahoe, the summers are warm, arid, and mostly clear and the winters are long, chilly, wet, and partly cloudy.
+Over the course of the year, the temperature typically varies from 18°F to 80°F and is rarely below 4°F or above 87°F.

 The warm season lasts for 3.0 months, from June 18 to September 17, with an average daily high temperature above 72°F. The hottest day of the year is August 3, with an average high of 80°F and low of 42°F.